-The analysis of time-series, most of the time resorts to regression models, such as the auto-regressive and the moving average methods [30], which more often than not are inhibited by the non-linearity inherent in the input time-series data.
-Various fault-tolerant tools, such as fuzzy systems and neural networks have been engaged [5,14-17,24,27,33,37,42,50-53] in order to address this problem.
-Also, a lot of research has been dedicated in studying the development and prototyping of neural network design or the training and testing via meta-heuristic methods [1,13,34,36,40,45].
+The analysis of time series, most of the time resorts to regression models, such as the autoregressive and the moving average methods [30], which more often than not are inhibited by the non-linearity inherent in the input time series data.
+Various fault-tolerant tools, such as fuzzy systems and neural networks have been engaged [5] [14-17] [24] [27] [33] [37] [42] [50-53] in order to address this problem.
+Also, a lot of research has been dedicated in studying the development and prototyping of neural network design or the training and testing via meta - heuristic methods [1] [13] [34] [36] [40] [45].
 The dimensionality of the input data vector has been contemplated a lot in this context and has been found to be most crucial for this kind of data analysis.
-Most of the researchers agree that in case the dimensionality may be delivered too small. the neural network might not have all the important information at its disposal.
-On the other hand, if the dimensionality rises at high levels, then we run the risk of over-feeding the network, which might result in redundant information and noise creeping into it, inhibiting its function, causing over-fitting and smothering its ability to generalize [30].
+Most of the researchers agree that in case the dimensionality may be delivered too small, the neural network might not have all the important information at its disposal.
+On the other hand, if the dimensionality rises at high levels, then we run the risk of over - feeding the network, which might result in redundant information and noise creeping into it, inhibiting its function, causing over - fitting and smothering its ability to generalize [30].

-The present paper describes the design, implementation and testing of an innovative method to control the dimensionality of the input data vector, by producing meta-data out of time-series raw data sets, which are then used as inputs to a neural network to predict torrential risk.
-The meta-data production is achieved in an evolving fashion, via a genetic algorithm which manipulates the input dimension of the time-series.
+The present manuscript describes the design, implementation and testing of an innovative method to control the dimensionality of the input data vector, by producing time series meta - data used as inputs to a neural network to predict torrential risk.
+The meta-data production is achieved in an evolving fashion, via a genetic algorithm which manipulates the input dimension of the time - series.
 Thus, the algorithm is enabled to fluctuate and statistically manipulate the time interval between two, not necessarily successive, elements of the series which are to be fed into the network.
 It then utilizes the overall root mean square (RMS) error of the network to formulate the fitness function, while the roulette wheel method is engaged so as to develop the selection policy for the next generation of the population of the algorithm.

-1.1.
-The artificial neural network concept and its implementation in torrential risk management
+1.1 The artificial neural network concept and its implementation in torrential risk management